andrasq/consistent-hash-js/Readme.md

 Options:

 - `range` - hash ring control point modulo range, default 100003.
-Use a prime number.
 - `weight` - the default number of control points to create for each node added, default 40.
 - `distribution` - node arrangement around the ring, for when no control points provided.
   One of `"random"` or `"uniform"`, default "random".